aneesazc/bookbot/README.md

-# Bookbot is book analysing bot
+# Bookbot is a book analyzing bot